kendlc/Project3-Pokemon-Quizzr/README.md

 ## Approach

 In my Final Project in General Assembly, I wanted to do a web app where I can apply the things that I have learned in Full stack development.
 For this reason, I thought of a project that would utilise APIs, Frontend client, and backend server.
-As a result, I decided to opt for a Quiz game web app built on Pokemon API, React JS, and Firebase/ Firestore.
+As a result, I decided to opt for a Quiz game web app built on Pokemon API, React JS, and Firebase/ Firestore where users can sign in, browse data, play quizzes and record scores on a leaderboard.

 ---------------------------------------------------------------